TheM4ze/Wallpapers/README.md

-Organized all images and folders,deleted some low quality one as well - May 2020
+Organized all images and folders,deleted some low quality ones as well - May 2020